vexdev/amarr/README.md

 Optional parameters:
 AMULE_FINISHED_PATH: /finished # The directory where amule will download the finished files
+AMARR_LOG_LEVEL: INFO # The log level of amarr, defaults to INFO
 ```

 Note: **AMARR_URL** is used to build the url of the torrent files, so it must be accessible from Sonarr/Radarr.